manatlan/wuy/README.md

 Technically, it's a python3 module, using asyncio and the marvellous [aiohttp](https://aiohttp.readthedocs.io/en/stable/), and (if present) the [uvloop](https://magic.io/blog/uvloop-blazing-fast-python-networking/), for the full speed !
 The http server is here to serve static content (html, js, images ...).
 The websocket is here to simplify the communication (sync/async) between the window & the server. (rpc method to communicate from client to server, pubsub mechanism to communicate from server to clients, or from client to clients)

 In **app/window mode** : it will manage (open/close) the window for you ; using the **chrome app mode** ; if the websocket brokes : window & server will shutdown (close the window ; the server will shutdown, close the server ; the window will shutdown).
 You (or your clients) will not see a difference with classical GUI !
-If it can't start a chrome app : it will act as the server mode.

 In **server mode** : it will act as a classical web server ; and you can use as many clients/browsers as you want, from localhost or from anywhere else.
 Closing a socket ; just close the socket ;-).
 It can be hosted on the web, as long as the provider service use python3.